 Energy Efficiency in Emerging Economies Training Week, 14-18 May 2018

-The fourth annual IEA Energy Efficiency in Emerging Economies Training Week will take place from 14 - 18 May 2018 inclusive in Paris, France.
+The fourth annual IEA Energy Efficiency in Emerging Economies Training Week took place from 14 - 18 May 2018 inclusive in Paris, France.

 The week-long training event is dedicated to sharing experiences on planning, implementing and evaluating energy efficiency policy in emerging economies.
 The event is central to the IEA's ongoing engagement with emerging economies and will bring together over 100 'next generation' energy efficiency professionals, primarily from government institutions and supporting organisations.
 The aim of the training event is to equip junior energy efficiency policy makers with the skills to be more effective in their roles and as a result of the training, we expect participants to be able to bring fresh knowledge and skills to their work.
 They will also become part of the international energy efficiency community with a large support network to call upon as they progress through their careers.